chrisjsewell/ipypublish/README.md

 If a folder is input, then the .ipynb files it contains are processed and combined in 'natural' sorted order, i.e. 2_name.ipynb before 10_name.ipynb.
 By default, notebooks beginning '_' are ignored.

-Currently, three output converters are availiable out-the-box (in the scripts folder):
+All available converters are also listed by `nbpublish -h`.
+Three of note are:

 - latex_ipypublish is the default and converts cells to latex according to metadata tags on an 'opt in' basis.
-- latex_standard_article replicates the standard latex article template, which comes with nbconvert.
+- html_toc_toggle converts the entire notebook(s) to html and adds a table of contents sidebar and a button to toggle input code and output cells visible/hidden.
-- html_toc_toggle converts the entire notebook(s) to html and adds a table of contents sidebar and a button to toggle input code on/off.
+- slides_standard converts the notebook to [reveal.js](http://lab.hakim.se/reveal-js/#/) slides, according to the standard nbconvert slide metadata.
+See the [Live Slideshows](#live-slideshows) section for using `nbpresent` to serve these slides to a webbrowser.

 The current `nbconvert --to pdf` does not correctly resolve references and citations (since it copies the files to a temporary directory).
 Therefore nbconvert is only used for the initial `nbconvert --to latex` phase, followed by using `latexmk` to create the pdf and correctly resolve everything.